LarsMichelsen/pmatic/README.md

 (Homematic Script) through pmatic and also process the output of these scripts, if you like.

-I am currently developing the pmatic manager which is a standalone daemon process running on the CCU that gives you comfortable access via your web browser to your scripts.
-You can currently list, upload, delete and even execute your scripts and get the whole output of them using your browser.
-I plan to integrate a script scheduler and the option to trigger your scripts based on events received from the CCU in the next weeks.
+The pmatic manager provides you with a web GUI on your CCU which you can use to manage (upload, delete, test) your pmatic scripts with.
+You can also create scheduling plans in which situations your scripts should be executed automatically.
+This can currently be on manager startup, based on time or based on device events reported by the CCU.
+Take a look at the documentation for screenshots and more details.

 ## Requirements